-Lawmakers tour flood damage in North Andover, Haverhill
+Lawmakers tour flood damage In North Andover, Haverhill

 “I think it’s very frustrating when people pay a lot of money for insurance and they go to make a claim, and they say it’s not covered for floods,” said Finegold, who signaled lawmakers may need to consider insurance reform in the long-term.
 “People are not in flood zones and they had this flood.”

-Faria, the Gloucester owner of the North Andover restaurant, said the damage at his business could cost more than $300,000.
-His insurance agent said he may receive only $30,000 for equipment, and that his policy doesn't cover business interruptions and lost revenue from floods or pandemics.
+Faria, the North Andover restaurant owner, said the damage at his business could cost more than $300,000.
+His insurance agent said he may receive only $30,000 for equipment, and that his policy doesn’t cover business interruptions and lost revenue from floods or pandemics.

 “You think you’re covered and you’re not,” said Faria, who has about 20 employees.
 “It should be more black and white and it’s not.”